 These days, bitachon doesn’t so much mean the Lord Almighty.
 It means Iron Dome, the missile defence system, designed to intercept rocket attacks on Israel.
 During operation Pillar of Defence,in 2012, during which Hamas fired over 100 rockets from Gaza into Israel, Iron Dome was seen to have been about 85% successful.
 The technology is impressive and is set to get even more so.
 Iron Dome is a game-changer.

-As we noted in our original post, however, while during the first 24 hours of the war roughly 100 rockets were fired into Israel, during the entire eight-day conflict, which ended on Nov.
-22, Hamas and other Palestinian terror groups launched approximately 1,500 rockets at Israel.
+However, while during the first 24 hours of the war roughly 100 rockets were fired into Israel, during the course of the entire eight-day conflict which ended on Nov.
+22, Hamas and other Palestinian armed groups launched approximately 1,500 rockets at Israel.